sed-boi/render-stats/README.md

    - Click **Install...** and select the downloaded ZIP file or folder containing the addon.
    - Enable the addon by checking its box.

-2. **Install Required Python Modules:**
-   - Ensure that Blender’s Python environment has the required modules installed:
-     ```bash
-     pip install miniupnpc qrcode
-     ```
+2. **Initial Dependency Setup (First Use):**
-   - Alternatively, click the **Activate (Install Dependencies)** button in the addon’s UI panel to install these automatically.
+   - **Before using the addon for any render project, click the "Activate (Install Dependencies)" button in the addon’s UI panel.**
+   - This will automatically install required Python modules (`qrcode`, `Pillow`, `miniupnpc`) into the addon’s vendor folder.
+   - After activating dependencies, restart Blender if necessary.

 ## Usage